OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/README.md

 I made all the changes using my repository local version on RStudio, i.e.: pull, edit locally, save, commit, push to github.com.

-Now, I'm trying some features on the README file:
+Now, I'm trying some features on the `README.md` file:

 - *Italics*.
 - **Bold**.